Summer Fun Guide 2013

 - “Summertime”—DJ Jazzy Jeff and The Fresh Prince

 Fireworks at the Fourth of July Family Celebration

 Photos courtesy of Cordova Community Council

 Summertime is Fourth of July time, and that’s when the night sky will erupt in sound and color with fantastic fireworks displays.
 Cal Expo is always at the top of the list for their huge display, starting at 9:30 p.m. on July 4 (part of their Independence Day Celebration, which begins at 6 p.m.); free admission and parking is $10.
 For more details, visit calexpo.com/events/sacramento-independence-day-celebration.

-After every Friday and Saturday night home River Cats game at Raley Field, the popular fireworks show will illuminate the night sky.
-Bring a group and enjoy the show!
+After every Friday and Saturday night River Cats home game at Raley Field, the hugely popular fireworks show will illuminate the night sky.
+Bring a group and enjoy the show all summer long!

 BREAK A SWEAT